WICG/display-locking/cheatsheet.md

   element can be "locked from being displayed".
 * **Locked element**: the element's subtree is invisible and is not hit-tested.
 * **Unlocked element**: the element's subtree is visible and hit-tested.
-  Note that this state is independent of whether subtree-visibility: invisible property applies to the element.
+  Note that this state is independent of whether content-visibility: invisible property applies to the element.
 See below for more information.
-* **subtree-visibility**: this is an alternative feature name.
-It refers to the CSS property `subtree-visibility` which can take several values in order to lock an element.
+* **content-visibility**: this is an alternative feature name.
+It refers to the CSS property `content-visibility` which can take several values in order to lock an element.
-  * `subtree-visibility: auto`: this refers to the fact that this element's locked state is being managed by the user-agent.
+  * `content-visibility: auto`: this refers to the fact that this element's locked state is being managed by the user-agent.
 Specifically, the user-agent will unlock elements as they approach the viewport and lock them as they move away from the viewport.
 Locked content is discoverable by user-agent algorithms which may bring the element into view, causing it to be unlocked.
 This configuration is in the initial proposal.
-  * `subtree-visibility: hidden`: this refers to the fact that the subtree is locked and the user-agent will not manage the state.
+  * `content-visibility: hidden`: this refers to the fact that the subtree is locked and the user-agent will not manage the state.
 The content is not discoverable by any user-agent algorithms.
     This configuration is in the initial proposal.
-  * `subtree-visibility: hidden-matchable`: this refers to the fact that the subtree is locked and the user-agent will not manage the state.
+  * `content-visibility: hidden-matchable`: this refers to the fact that the subtree is locked and the user-agent will not manage the state.
 The content is, however, discoverable by user-agent algorithms, which may fire events with targets in the locked subtree.